 The Plan Administrator will review all of the documents upon receipt and will notify the Applicant if the DROP Distribution is accepted.
 All original forms must be submitted.
 The Board of Trustees will review the application for acceptance at the first Town of Davie Police Pension Plan meeting after the submission of the application.
 The Plan Administrator will notify the Applicant of the Board's acceptance or denial of the DROP Rollover Application.
 The amounts in your account must be verified by the Plan's Actuary before disbursement.
-We will assist you in this endeavor and if you have any questions please do not hesitate to contact the Plan Administrator.
+We will assist you in this endeavor and if you have any questions please do not hesitate to contact our office.

-DAVIE POLICE OFFICERS' DEFERRED RETIREMENT OPTION PLAN ELECTION OF BENEFITS
+DAVIE POLICE PENSION PLAN DROP Election of Benefits

-A. ABOUT YOU (Please Print) M.I.
-Social Security Number Last name First name Home address Telephone My Date of Birth Is: / B. FORM OF BENEFIT Having received an estimate of my benefit under the Davie Police Officers' Deferred Retirement Plan (DROP), I elect to have my account under the DROP paid to me as follows: 1.
-Lump-Sum Payment \$ per month.
-Paid over my lifetime or until my Balance is Monthly Installments \$ exhausted.
-The amount of my monthly installments will be determined by the Fund's actuary, as well as all future allocations of earnings or losses on the remaining balance as or each quarter.
-My balance will be reduced by the amount I have chosen to Partial Lump-Sum \$ 3. withdraw and a 20% tax withholding will apply.
-Other penalties in accordance to the Pension Protection Act 2006 may apply.
-C. WHEN BENEFIT IS PAID I elect to have my benefit begin: As soon as administratively practicable following the Board of Trustee's receipt of this form. \square The first day of , 20 D. BENEFICIARY INFORMATION I hereby designate the person(s) shown on the Beneficiary Designation form as my beneficiary to receive any benefits which may be payable from the DROP after my death.
-E. FEDERAL INCOME TAX WITHHOLDING The Board of Trustees is required to withhold federal income taxes from your payments unless you specifically request otherwise on the accompanying Withholding Election form.
-The amount withheld depends on the option you select in Section B, above, and your choices on the attached Withholding Election form.
-You MUST complete the Withholding Election form and return it to the Board of Trustees along with this form.
-F. YOUR SIGNATURE I have read and understand the summary of the Davie Police Officers' Deferred Retirement Option Plan and agree to be bound by the terms of the plan.
+A. ABOUT YOU (Please Print)

+B.

+Last name First name M.I.
+Social Security Number

+Home address Telephone

+My Date of Birth Is:/ /

+FORM OF BENEFIT

+Having received an estimate of have my account under the DI - lice Pension Defe rred Retirement Plan (DROP), I elect t

+1. Lump-Sum Payment S 8

+until my balance is e xhausted.
+The amount of my r nonthly installm v lifetime, until discontinued by me o ents will be determined by the Plan' ining balance as of each quarter.

+3. Partial Lump-Sum \$ chosen to withdraw an Protection Act of 2006 n nd a 20% tax withholding will account balance apply.
+Other per will be reduced by the amount I hav nalties in accordance with the Pensio

+WHEN BENEFIT IS PAID

+I elect to have my benefit begi n:

+As soon as administra tively practicable following the E Board of Trustee's receipt of this form.

+The first day of , 20

+BENEFICIARY INFORMATION

+I hereby designate the person which may be payable from th signation form as s my beneficiary to receive any benefit

+FEDERAL INCOME TAX WITHHO LDING

+otherwise on the accompanyir in Section B, above, and your g Withholding Election form.
+T he amount withh ding Election form ayments unless you specifically reque eld will depend on the option you sele m.
+You MUST complete the Withholdin

+Norm Grand man

+F. YOUR SIGNATURE

+I have read and understand the summary of the Davie Police Pension Deferred Retirement Option Plan and agree to be bound by the terms of the plan.
 I understand that the elections I make on this form supersede any and all such elections I may have made prior to the date of my signature below.

+Signature

+Date